neurodata/m2g/CONTRIBUTING.md

    * NKI24 = 0.937, 5 failures      NKI24_staging = 0.928, 4 failures (36 success)
    * SWU4 = 0.785, 69 failures       SWU4_staging = 0.790, 68 failures (382 success)
    * Settings: `local`, `native`, `csa`, `det`
-2. Maintain or reduce the amount of non-python3 dependencies of the pipeline
+2. There should be no non-python3 dependencies in the pipeline (we only support python3)
-3.

 ## Code formatting
 * [Black](https://github.com/ambv/black) for Python